 4. What policies do you have associated with your makerspaces?

-- Patrons must be "Certified" before they are allowed to use the 3D printers or vinyl cutter independently.
+- Patrons must be "Certified" before they are allowed to use the 3D printers, vinyl cutter or laser cutter independently.
 They must attend a one-on-one training session with a librarian in order to become "Certified."

 5. What costs are associated with your maker technologies?

 Please refer to the following vendors for accurate, current, up-to-date pricing and information:

 It is free to use our Makerspaces.
 We do charge small fees for using certain materials in our Fab Lab.
 See fflib.org/fablab for a current pricing list.